izu-co/VideoServer/SSL/howToUse.md

 # How to use #

-In order to use the server on https (and therfor on a secured) insert your SSL certificate in key.pem and server.crt in this directory.
+In order to use the server on https (and therfor on a secured) insert your SSL certificate in server.crt and server.key in this directory.